 Seeking God’s Wisdom in the World Today

-Hence, the evangelist wants us to know that only the Spirit of Wisdom that comes from above can open our eyes to see the never ending presence of God’s unfailing love.
+Hence, the great evangelist proclaims that only the Spirit of Wisdom that comes from above can open our eyes to see the never ending presence of God’s unfailing love.
+We are citizens of heaven – walking with one foot on the earth, and the other in Christ’s kingdom.
 Ultimately, the endgame in today’s world is to dismiss the Word of Scripture as mere myth.
 Practicing a contemplative praying life, Wisdom keeps me protectively centered on God’s truth knowing that it is He who calls me by name (Isa 43:1).
-Moreover, I am remain plugged into what God asks in return for the gifts of Wisdom.
+Moreover, I center my intellect, will and understanding on God alone.
 As Fr.
 Kelly affirms “The cost of discipleship is a willingness to live no longer for myself, but for God and what He desires for human life and the world.”

 Ultimately, Paul’s final destination must be our own as disciples – to become Christ in totality (totus Christus).